 The best part?
 They’re paleo, whole30, gluten free, grain free, dairy free, sugar free, and 100% clean eating.
 I tweaked my previous go-to meatball recipe, and made some adjustments to make these completely diet friendly.

-The first key to the meatballs is using both ground beef and ground pork.
-These adds a lot of flavorful and fat to keep these meatballs flavorful and from getting too dry.
-I personally prefer 85% lean beef and 80% pork, and always organic.
+The first key to the meatballs is using both ground beef and ground pork because this adds a lot of flavorful and fat to keep these meatballs juicy.
+I personally prefer 85% lean beef and 80% pork, and always from ButcherBox.

 Rather than using a panade of bread crumbs and milk, I make a panade using almond flour and chicken stock.
 Works beautifully!
 I cannot even tell the difference.
 In fact, I like it even better.
 The almond flour adds even more protein to the meatballs, and the chicken stock adds a light flavor that doesn’t compete with the beef and pork.

-These paleo & whole30 meatballs also have 2 eggs, onions + garlic that have been sauteed until golden, italian seasonings, salt, pepper, and fresh chopped parsley.
+These meatballs also have 2 eggs, onions + garlic that have been sauteed until golden, italian seasonings, salt, pepper, and fresh chopped parsley.
 All simple, real ingredients.

-I mix it all together, and use a large cookie scoop to keep the meatballs uniform in size so they bake at the same rate.
+I mix it all together, and use a large cookie scoop to keep the meatballs because it keeps them uniform in size so they bake at the same rate.
 Plus, it’s much easier to scoop them out than doing it all by hand.

-I like to roast my paleo & whole30 meatballs on a rimmed baking sheet with a wire rack set in it.
-By baking them on the wire rack the meatballs don’t have to sit in the juice as they bake, and they get crispier and golden brown.
+I like to roast my meatballs on a rimmed baking sheet with baking rack.
+By baking them on the wire baking rack the meatballs get crisp and golden because they don’t have to sit in the juice as they bake.

 Once they’re done baking, they’re ready to serve!
-I like serving mine on zoodles with my favorite marinara sauce.
-(Trader Joe’s makes a delicious Whole30 marinara sauce that has no sugar in it.)
-These can also be kept warm in a slow cooker with the marinara sauce, and they freeze beautifully!
+I like serving mine on zoodles or spaghetti squash noodles with marinara sauce.
+These can also be kept warm in a slow cooker or on the stove with the marinara sauce, and they freeze beautifully!
 See the recipe and notes for instructions on that.

 1/2 cup chicken stock